pikarpov-LANL/Sapsan/docs/joss/paper.md

 bibliography: paper.bib
 ---

+# Summary
+[Sapsan](https://github.com/pikarpov-LANL/Sapsan) is a framework to make Machine Learning (ML) more accessible for researchers in physical sciences, with a focus on turbulence and astrophysical applications.
+It takes out all the hard work from data preparation and analysis, leaving one focused on ML model design, layer by layer.

 # Introduction

 It has been challenging for domain sciences to adapt Machine Learning (ML) for their respective projects.